AndresRamosC/IJSchoolGateway/README.md

     ./mvnw
     npm start

-Npm is also used to manage CSS and JavaScript dependencies used in this application.
-You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `npm update` and `npm install` to manage dependencies.
-Add the `help` flag on any command to see how you can use it.
-For example, `npm help update`.

 The `npm run` command will list all of the scripts available to run for this project.

 ## OAuth 2.0 / OpenID Connect

-Congratulations!
-You've selected an excellent way to secure your JHipster application.
-If you're not sure what OAuth and OpenID Connect (OIDC) are, please see [What the Heck is OAuth?](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

 To log in to your app, you'll need to have [Keycloak](https://keycloak.org) up and running.
 The JHipster Team has created a Docker container for you that has the default users and roles.
 Start Keycloak using the following command.